Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 Data retrieval done!
 ```

-I tried with Python 3 and saw the correct behavior:
+However, when I ran this in Python 3 everything worked as expected:

 ```bash
 $> python3 app.py
 Data retrieval done!
 ```

-There was something very strange going on, so I decided to go down the rabbit hole.
+Something very strange was going on, and I decided to investigate.

 # The isolation

-I tried to isolate the problem and came to this minimal reproducing script, let's name this file `str_encode_thread.py`:
+I tried to pinpoint the problem and came up with this minimal reproducing script, let's call it `str_encode_thread.py`:

 ```python
 import time